-The DAT[®] Program does not discriminate on the basis of race, ethnicity, religion, gender, age, disability, sexual orientation, or marital status.
+The DAT Program does not discriminate on the basis of race, ethnicity, religion, sex, age, disability, sexual orientation, or marital status.

-Successful participants in the DAT Program typically complete at least one year of college education, including courses in biology, and general and organic chemistry.
-Advanced level biology is not required.
+Successful participants in the DAT Program typically complete at least one year of college education, including courses in biology, general chemistry, and organic chemistry.
+Advanced level biology and physics are not required.

-Most applicants complete two or more years of college before taking the test.
+Most candidates complete two or more years of college before taking the DAT.

-Dental school applicants are encouraged to take the DAT well in advance of the dental school admission cycle.
-Applicants seeking admission to Canadian dental schools should confirm the acceptability of the DAT by Canadian schools prior to applying for the test.
+Dental school candidates are encouraged to take the examination well in advance of the dental school admission cycle.
+Candidates seeking admission to Canadian dental schools should confirm the acceptability of the DAT by Canadian schools, prior to submitting an application to take the DAT.